m-x-k/m-x-k.website/_posts/2017-08-11-Kubernetes-administration-techniques.md

 kubectl edit resourcequota -n <NAMESPACE>
 ```

-This will open your favourite editor and allow you to modifiy the yaml file configuration for your resource quota.
+This will open your favourite editor and allow you to modify the yaml file configuration for your resource quota.

 If you want to you can even use these quotas to determine network policies but that would require additional add-ons.